Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 | TCAN1044ADDFRQ1			| CAN bus interface |
 | TMS570LS0914PGE			| CPU |
 | TPS7A52-Q1				| 3.3V power converter |

+I'm assuming that most ICs won't be a problem from the vibration point of view.
+The power modules are probably good to get certified, though.

 If lines on the PC104 bus are outputs, wouldn't they need to be open collector or such if they are driven by multiple boards?
 I haven't